robrohan/wefx/README.md

 If you have python3 installed, you can run `make serve` and it'll build and run a web server for you to play with on http://localhost:8000.

-Otherwise, you can use your favorite mini http server to serve the `public` directory (see `make start` for an example).
+Otherwise, you can use your favourite mini http server to serve the `public` directory (see `make start` for an example).

 ### Windows